Isiah Kiner-Falefa Player Props: Yankees vs. Athletics

 Isiah Kiner-Falefa At The Plate

-- Kiner-Falefa is batting .239 with five doubles, a triple, four home runs and seven walks.
+- Kiner-Falefa is batting .241 with five doubles, a triple, four home runs and nine walks.

-- Kiner-Falefa has had at least one RBI in 18.2% of his games this year (10 of 55), with more than one RBI five times (9.1%).
-He has also been responsible for three or more of his team's runs in one contest.
+- In 11 games this year (19.6%), Kiner-Falefa has picked up an RBI, and in six of those games (10.7%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 15 games this year, with multiple runs three times.
+- He has scored in 16 games this season (28.6%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.